JeremyBYU/realsense-tracking/README.md

 - Open3D - new point cloud and mesh processing library from Intel
 - GFLAGS and GLOG for command line parsing and logging

+### Local Install

+If you want to install locally please execute the following scripts (there will need to be some adjustments for you environment)

+0. `./Docker/base/dependencies_local.sh`
+1. `./Docker/base/ecal_local.sh`
+2. `./Docker/base/opencv_local.sh`
+3. `./Docker/base/realsense_local.sh` - Uses RSUSB backend, not kernel

 ## Setup ECAL

 This is only required if you want two computers on the same network to talk to each other.